 My case study details the challenges of user testing with preschoolers and some insights on how to apply technology effectively in an early childhood service.

 The Happy People program is a 4 week wellbeing campaign for businesses delivered as a web app.
 I co-designed the app with experts and users through an exhaustive prototyping approach enabled by Framer.js and Sketch.

 In my case study I reflect on how prototyping can help drive decisions and push for strong design outcomes, and the right way to deliver prototypes to your team.

-I was really lucky to get an opportunity to learn the fun and dangerous art that is Letterpress printing.
-The zine were constituted of 3 booklets that contained my small observations about Life, Love and Death.
+I have a background in print design, it's where I first fell in love with product design.
+I still scratch that itch by making zines from time to time.
+One of my latest series of zine were constituted of 3 booklets that contained my small observations about Life, Love and Death.
 A tiny run of 200, printed by me on 100% Cotton paper with a Heidelberg Platen Letterpress Printer.

 If you'd like to see some of my older, goofier work please check out this archived site.